 Today the IRS considers products like daily multivitamins, fitness expenses, and more everyday wellness products as "general health" items and not directly assisting in the treatment of a medical condition.
 Account holders have some leeway in being able to obtain an LMN from a healthcare professional and submitting a claim with their benefits administrator, but many only learn about this information by trying to purchase a product with their FSA/HSA dollars and finding out it has been declined.
 And if you've ever experienced that before, you know just how confusing it can be!

 Thankfully, FSAs are having their moment right now as millions of Americans turn to these accounts to cover medical necessities in the midst of the COVID-19 public health crisis.
 Over the past year, FSAs have seen a wealth of major changes on the legislative level.
 The CARES Act passed in March 2020 opened up over-the-counter medicines (without a prescription) and menstrual care products to full FSA eligibility, and further flexibility was given to account holders as a result of the passage of the Consolidated Appropriations Act 2021.
 The time is now for legislative action, and vitamin supplements are getting their due as well.

 Lawmakers have heard directly from their constituents and vitamin supplements continue to be among the most popular legislative provisions to expand these accounts.
-With industry efforts dating back as far as 2017 and a new bill being introduced in 2020 (S.4463), there is bipartisan support for such a measure, but for some reason or another, each of these bills have missed being called to a vote.
-But the sheer fact that they're being introduced at all shows that lawmakers see the value that accounts like FSAs and HSAs provide and given how many Americans rely on vitamin supplements to support the treatment of acute and chronic conditions, the time is right to take a closer look at this product category.
+With industry efforts dating back as far as 2017 and new bills being introduced in Congress in 2021 (S.1654; HR 5214), there is bipartisan support for such a measure.
+The sheer fact that they're being introduced at all shows that lawmakers see the value that accounts like FSAs and HSAs provide and given how many Americans rely on vitamin supplements to support the treatment of acute and chronic conditions, the time is right to take a closer look at this product category.